The Inherent Risks to Buyers of Phuket Property

 Once you have chosen the right lawyer, by all means listen to them and heed their advice.
 Many people choose to ignore sound legal advice because it is not what they want to hear.
 This is a common – and massive – mistake.
 Maybe they have fallen in love with a property, or simply run out of time on the island and are rushing into a decision.
 Whatever the reason, there is no excuse for failing to heed legal counsel.

 While a lawyer may not be able to check everything, they can certainly do enough to tilt the scales further in favour of the buyer.
-Just as experienced lawyers will be able to warn the buyer against any shenanigans, choosing a lawyer with insufficient experience could have disastrous consequences for any buyer.

 Real Estate Legal Representationrta

-EIA Approval
+EIA Approval on Phuket’s New Projects

 The Environmental Impact Assessment, or EIA, has been around since 1981, and is a process which determines the potential negative repercussions a development may have, but not only on the environment.
-An EIA also establishes the measures a developer must take to ensure that resources are used efficiently, that the project is beneficial to Thailand economically, and that it is in accordance with the continued development of the Kingdom.
+An EIA also establishes the measures a developer must take to ensure that resources are used efficiently, that the project is beneficial to Phuket economically, and that it is in accordance with the continued development of the Kingdom.

-Developers are fond of mentioning the fact that they have EIA approval, especially when they are selling a development off-plan, and the land is still an overgrown area of weeds and trees.
+Developers are fond of mentioning the fact that they have EIA approval, especially when they are selling a new Phuket development off-plan, and the land is still an overgrown area of weeds and trees.
 But while EIA approval is important, it is only an indication that the ball is rolling.
 It is possible for EIA to be rescinded if the project does not comply.

 In other words, it is about protecting the environment, in the near and long-term, and determining whether a development is for the good of the area and the Thai people.
 The assessment may have a broad purview, including air quality, ground pollution, how waste water will be removed or treated, noise pollution, how it affects the surrounding natural environment, how it affects the neighbours and whether the development is visually acceptable.
-Depending on the size, most but not all developments do require EIA approval, although receiving it is not a guarantee.
+Depending on the size, most but not all new Phuket real estate developments do require EIA approval, although receiving it is not a guarantee.
 The green light is only given on the condition that it complies with all the regulations throughout the construction process, and the ability to do so can literally change with the weather.

-A condo built on a hillside might run into problems if excessive rains cause soil run off, and with it a change in assessment.
+A new Phuket condo built on a hillside might run into problems if excessive rains cause soil run off, and with it a change in assessment.
 If design modification scan bring the project back into compliance, it may yet go ahead.
 If not, it may never be completed.

 In fact, one changing regulation in Phuket caught some developers unaware in December 2018.
 Development on a gradient/slope greater than 35% will no longer be allowed on the island(with an exception for single or single-detached houses not exceeding six meters).
 Companies which had not already secured a building permit were prevented from proceeding with construction, leaving some “early bird” investors, who had purchased units off-plan, out of pocket.